 The groom from the stables dismounted and stood guard near the edge of the clearing.
 He kept his gaze averted from Ismene.
 She assumed this would be as close to alone as she’d ever again be.
 With a sigh, she sat down on the bank and took off her boots and stockings.
 She glanced once more at the back of the groom’s head and lifted her skirts, stepping carefully into the chilly pool.

-Her dress dampened under the sprinkle of mist, but she didn’t care, allowing her mind to drift far away, to mythical lands she’d read of in her father’s library of books.
+Her dress dampened under the sprinkle of mist, but she didn’t care.
+She allowed her mind to drift far away to mythical lands she’d read of in her father’s library of books.
 She took cautious steps over slimy rocks that twisted under her feet until she was knee deep.
 Her dress dragged along the surface, unable to lift it any higher without being completely inappropriate.

 Gathering the material in one hand, she swept her fingers along the surface and watched the wiggly trails left briefly in their path.